SRahm24/SRahm24.github.io/projects/wordpress.md

 ### 2. Preparing WordPress Install

-By opening your command prompt ater a successful installation of Docker, you can immediately get to work to installing Wordpress
+By opening your command prompt ater a successful installation of Docker, you can immediately get to work to installing WordPress

 - _**docker-compose --version**_ - Ensure that docker compose is installed (it is by default on all Windows installs) by checking its version - Prints Docker Compose version v2.1.1

-- _**mkdir Wordpress**_ - Create a new directory for your wordpress installation
+- _**mkdir WordPress**_ - Create a new directory for your WordPress installation

-- _**cd Wordpress**_ - change your directory to the new wordpress installation
+- _**cd WordPress**_ - change your directory to the new WordPress installation

 ### 3. Creating the docker-compose.yml